lutfi238/lutfi238/README.md

 ---

 > 🔥 *"Code is like humor.
-When you have to explain it, it’s bad."* – Cory House
+When you have to explain it, it's bad."* – Cory House